Skip to main content

 Pro Tip:

-US individuals who own CFC shares directly — rather than through an S-corporation or a properly structured domestic partnership — miss the §250 GILTI deduction that C-corporations enjoy.
+US individuals who own CFC shares directly — rather than through an S-corporation or a properly structured domestic partnership — miss the §250 NCTI deduction that C-corporations enjoy.
 One planning response is to elect to have a wholly owned Canadian corporation treated as a disregarded entity for US tax purposes ("check-the-box" under Treasury Regulation §301.7701-3), which eliminates the CFC analysis entirely by treating the Canadian corporation as a branch of the US owner.
 This election has significant Canadian tax consequences — including a potential deemed disposition triggering Canadian capital gains tax — and must be weighed carefully with both US and Canadian counsel before implementation.

 Form 5471: Filing Requirements and the Open-Statute Trap